Key takeaways

 How to start building credit with a credit card

 To start improving your score with a card you’ll first need to get one.
 The type you get will depend on your score, among other factors.
 If you have a good score, you will have your choice of cards.
 If your score is poor, you may want to opt for a secured card and use it to establish a positive payment history.
-Another option is to go for an unsecured card for poor scores.
-Many issuers offer unsecured cards to designed to help build up your rating.
-If you don’t want your own card, you can become an authorized user on some else’s card.
+Other options include an unsecured card for poor scores or a student card.
+Many issuers offer unsecured cards designed to help build up your rating but most come with an annual fee.
+If you don’t want your own card, you can become an authorized user on someone else’s card.

 We’ll go over the choices below.